 DS Techeetah’s Jean Éric Vergne won last year’s driver’s championship and is defending his crown for the same team.

 Other teams include Audi Sport ABT Schaeffler, Venturi Formula E and Panasonic Jaguar Racing.

 Where can I buy tickets?

 The first phase of sales saw tickets quickly snapped up by motorsport enthusiasts but event organisers plan to add more tickets once additional seating has been installed.
 Currently, four grandstands have been designed around the track.
-You can register interest in the event and be first to find out when tickets are released at tickets.fiaformulae.com.

 How can you watch it?

 If the noise of motorsport is not your thing, you can watch every race in the Championship on free-to-air TV courtesy of Mediaset’s Italia 1 and 2 channels.